 Research Experience for Teachers 2020

-Teachers will be selected mainly from public, charter, and private schools in the Delaware Valley that are within commuting distance of the PENN MRSEC.
-Application to the program will be through the link below.
+Teachers will be selected mainly from public, charter, and private schools in the greater Philadelphia region that are within commuting distance of the PENN MRSEC.
+Application to the program is available through the link below.
 We will provide a stipend of $5,000, of which $4,500 will be paid this summer.
 The remaining $500 will be disbursed when you return next year to meet our incoming class of RET teachers to give us a report on how you used the experience in your class/school during the year.